captn3m0/captn3m0.github.com/pages/ebooks.md

 : Tor re-read of Words of Radiance, Book 2 in the Stormlight Archive.

 [Oathbringer Reread][cosmere] [[source][oathbringer-reread-source]]
 : Tor re-read of Oathbringer, Book 3 in the Stormlight Archive.
-Ongoing

 [Edgedancer Reread][cosmere] [[source][edgedancer-source]]
 : Tor re-read of Edgedancer, a novella between Books 2 & 3 in the Stormlight Archive.